lew181818/SkillsData/README.md

 Argument[1]: Jive user name
 Argument[2]: Jive password

+Update the path variable in the code to store the resumes in the directory you want.
+Make sure the directory exists.

 Not in code: convert resumes to .txt.
  - docx: for f in *.docx; do textutil -convert txt "$f"; done
  - pdf: for f in *.pdf; do pdftotext "$f" "$f".txt; done